Sinplified/langchain-practice/README.md

 This repository contains practice work following the [LangChain course by aurelio-labs](https://github.com/aurelio-labs/langchain-course#).

-It includes notebooks and code examples as I explore and understand the core components of LangChain, such as:
+It includes notebooks and code examples for exploring and understanding the core components of LangChain, such as:

 - Prompt Templates
 - LLMChains